 Note that for a single model and experiment (i.e., across all members of the ensemble), the values assigned to N, M, and L (which together define an individual ensemble member) should each be uniquely associated with, respectively, a specific initial condition, initialization method, and perturbed physics version.
 Thus, these numbers will be consistent across all members of an ensemble.
-For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r and values" are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different perturbed versions of the same model.
-There may be cases where "gaps" could be found in the list of ensemble members.
+For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r" and "i" values are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different "perturbed physics" versions of the same model.
+There may be cases where "gaps" could occur in the list of ensemble members.
 If, for example, two different initialization procedures were used, but the second procedure was tested with only a subset of the initial condition cases of the first procedure (say, every other case).
 Then the list of ensemble members would look like: r1i1p1, r2i1p1 r3i1p1, r4i1p1, r5i1p1, r6i1p1, ..., r1i1p2, r3i1p2, r5i1p2, ...

 Another requirement for CMIP5 is that each so-called RCP (future scenario) simulation should be assigned the same realization integer as the historical run from which it was initiated.
 This will allow users to easily splice together the appropriate historical and future runs.
+Thus, for example, suppose a 3-member ensemble of historical runs of a model exists, and a single rcp45 simulation was produced, initialized from the third member of the historical ensemble.
+The recp45 simulation would be designated "r3" (rather than "r1"), even though it is the only existing ensemble member, in order to indicate that it was spawned from member 3 of the historical ensemble.
 A similar convention should be followed, when appropriate, with other simulations (e.g., the decadal simulations).